mertsaner/mertsaner/README.md

 - 👋🏻 Hi, I’m Mert Saner, competitive programmer and scientific computing Master of Science student at Technical University of Berlin 👨🏻‍💻💪🏻🙏🏻
-- 👨🏻‍💻  I am a software engineer at Zuse Institute Berlin (ZIB)
+- 👨🏻‍💻  I am a software engineer at Hapag-Lloyd AG
 - 👀 I’m interested in Java, C++ and Python
 - 🌱 I’m currently improving my C++ programming skills
 - 🤝🏻 I’m looking to collaborate on research ideas